Saturday, August 17, 2019

 Hireling NPCs may get a detailed personality and backstory from the Referee.
 This is only necessary if the PCs take enough interest to find out.
 In my current once-a-month game, one of the leading PCs has a manservant, which I control.
 The player has a very detailed backstory for his PC, but none for the hireling.
 He's not asked me to concoct one either.
 The hireling remains a stat block until I decide to make use of the NPC as a plot device somewhere.

 Henchmen may deserve more attention from the Referee, as they participate in adventures with the PCs.
-Referees should avoid the temptation to use the Henchman as 'their' PC, and overshadowing the player characters.
+Referees should avoid the temptation to use the Henchman as 'their' PC and overshadowing the player characters.
 The players will not appreciate an NPC upstaging them.
 That creative effort is better put into making the Villain of the adventure a more dynamic character.

 Nobles and Henchmen

 Characters of high Social Standing can accumulate large retinues of NPCs.
 The only limit to the size of a retinue is the PC's ability to pay them.
 These NPCs are sometimes called retainers.
-This terms implies a long-term relationship between the Noble and the NPC.
-Retainers should have Loyalty scores.
+This term implies a long-term relationship between the Noble and the NPC.
+Retainers should also have Loyalty scores.
 I have mentioned in other posts the articles "Robe & Blaster" and "Relief for Traveller Nobility" - they give suggested benefits for being a Noble, among them is having retainers - manor staff, managers of holdings, personal guards, etc.

 Image Credits